 Organizational Transformation initiatives are big business for the consulting industry.
-This is because most companies discover shortly after implementing a transformation initiative that they need the expertise and perspective of an external consultant to help overcome internal barriers.
+Most companies discover shortly after implementing a transformation initiative that they need external consultants.
+These consultants offer expertise and perspective to help overcome internal barriers.

 Article Contents

-Perspectives championed by internal ‘change agents’ are often reflective of the assumptions, beliefs, and espoused values of the current corporate culture.
-Although these need to be acknowledged in strategies to support organizational transformation they are more likely to be a barrier than a catalyst to supporting change.
-Surfacing these assumptions is critical if legacy assets and constraints are to be resolved in enterprise service, technology, and product delivery efforts.
+Perspectives championed by internal ‘change agents’ often reflect the assumptions and beliefs.
+They also mirror the espoused values of the current corporate culture.
+Although these need to be acknowledged in strategies to support organizational transformation, they are more likely to hinder change.
+They serve as a barrier rather than a catalyst to supporting change.
+Revealing these assumptions is essential.
+This is necessary to resolve legacy assets and constraints in enterprise service, technology, and product delivery efforts.

 Transformation Foundations